-With summer officially here, you may be rushing outside to enjoy the sunshine and warm weather.
+With warmer weather officially here, you may be rushing outside to enjoy the sunshine.
 You may also be thinking about how to best protect your skin.

 More people in the U.S. are diagnosed with skin cancer each year than all other cancers combined, and most skin cancer is associated with sun exposure.
 Knowing how to help protect your skin from the sun may have a lasting impact.